Heat Shields for Clearance Reduction

 Attaching air-cooled heat shields directly to the body of Dwarf stoves using our factory heat shield kit cuts required clearances in half, so 16" from the sides becomes 8", and 18" from the back becomes 9".
 Similarly, attaching air-cooled heat shields to our single-wall pipe creates a double-wall pipe, which requires 9" clearance to combustibles with the heat shield in between instead of the standard 18".

-The easiest way to make air-cooled heat shields for stovepipe is to cut up a piece of single-wall stovepipe lengthwise that is 1" larger than the stove's pipe (e.g., a stove with 4" pipe would use 5" pipe as a shield).
+The easiest way to make air-cooled heat shields for stovepipe is to cut a piece of single-wall stovepipe lengthwise that is 1" larger than the stove's pipe (e.g., a stove with 4" pipe would use 5" pipe as a shield).
 Then, screw the shield to the pipe using 1-1/4" heat-proof screws and 1" ceramic or metal heat shield spacers.
 You can also slip the entire shield pipe around the stovepipe and use screws and spacers to attach it.

 Check out Nick's 5er installation video for an example of using shields attached directly to the stove and to the pipe to reduce clearances with minimal visual impact.